Water Conservation in the RDOS

 The Regional District of Okanagan-Similkameen (RDOS) is encouraging residents to conserve water this summer by embracing a natural, water-wise landscape through the launch of the Stay Gold Water Conservation Contest, running from June 1 to August 15, 2026.

 The contest invites residents served by RDOS-owned water systems to let their lawns turn golden during the hot summer months and submit a photo for a chance to win prizes.
 Each participating water system will be awarded its own set of prizes, including $100 for first place, $50 for second place, and $25 for third place.
-Anyone can send in pictures of their lawn; however, only residents who are supplied water by an RDOS-owned or managed water system are eligible for prizes.
 For full contest rules, see the Official Contest Rules here.

 Read more in the most recent Drought Bulletin from the Okanagan Basin Water Board: Okanagan Starts Season at Drought Level 5: